Day-long Black & Indigenous People of Color ONLINE Retreat

 You can also download the Word versions of the registration form and the liability waiver, fill it out on your computer, and then email it to: email@example.com If you would like to pay your registration fee online, please contact Kathy at firstname.lastname@example.org.

-Incomplete registrations, including those without sufficient deposit, will be returned for completion.
+Incomplete registrations, including those without sufficient payment, will be returned for completion.

-Each registration form will be carefully reviewed.
+Each registration form will be carefully reviewed by the teachers.
 All registration forms are processed by date received.
 We will respond within two weeks from receipt of your registration form.